KopiousKarp/jc-obsidian/ML Lab/ollama my life/VS Code AI agents with Ollama models.md

 ## 3. Using AI Toolkit (Visual Studio Code’s model playground and agent builder)

+>seems a little too manual and not feature rich enough

 Microsoft’s **AI Toolkit** provides a graphical interface to experiment with models, build simple agents and test prompts.
 Since version 0.6.2 it supports adding **Ollama** models.

 1. **Install AI Toolkit** from the VS Code marketplace (requires version 0.6.2+).